 This rich, creamy, and satisfying chickpea curry has a great depth of flavor, and it’s magically ready in only 10 minutes!
 You’ll only need a few ingredients, and dinner will be ready in no time!
 Plus, it’s plant-based, gluten-free, and dairy-free.

 I have a bit of a problem with this chickpea curry.
 I cook it ALL THE TIME!

-This is all it takes: heat some olive oil, add spices, add chopped onion and garlic, add chickpeas, add spinach!
-Done!
+This is all it takes: heat some olive oil, add the spices, add the chopped onion and garlic, add the chickpeas, and add the spinach!

 This chickpea curry requires only a few ingredients.
 And you’ll be able to find most of them in your pantry and cupboards.

 - Spices (garam masala, turmeric, ginger, chili flakes)